 “The first thing we did when the Soviet Union collapsed was work with [Boris] Yeltsin on securing the materials,” she said.

-Ms. Shaffer said a narrowly focused operation to secure fissile material could attract broad international support but warned against aligning Washington with any Iranian political faction.
+Ms. Shaffer said a narrowly focused operation to secure fissile material could attract broad international support but warned against Washington aligning with any Iranian political faction.

 “I think it’s important not to bet on any horses — not the [shah’s heirs], not anybody,” she said.
 “Iran is so deeply fractured that hitching America’s wagon to any one faction would be a huge risk.”

 “This pressure on the Iran nuclear program makes a lot of sense because there’s a legal framework around uranium enrichment and a history of negotiations,” Mr. Afacan said.
-“It’s an instrument — not just to prevent weaponization but to influence Iran’s ballistic missile program and regional policy.”
+“It’s an instrument, not just to prevent weaponization but to influence Iran’s ballistic missile program and regional policy.”

-Beyond nonproliferation, U.S. interests include preventing weapons from flooding into Iraq and Syria, avoiding an oil production collapse that could spike global energy prices, and maintaining stability for trade corridors such as the India–Middle East–Europe Economic Corridor, where U.S. President Trump has invested diplomatic capital.
+Beyond nonproliferation, U.S. interests include preventing weapons from flooding into Iraq and Syria, avoiding an oil production collapse that could spike global energy prices, and maintaining stability for trade corridors such as the India-Middle East-Europe Economic Corridor, where President Trump has invested diplomatic capital.

 Historical memory shapes caution.
-After the 1979 revolution, Ayatollah Ruhollah Khomeini crushed former allies and launched military campaigns against Kurds, Turkmen, and Azerbaijanis.
+After the 1979 revolution, Ayatollah Ruhollah Khomeini crushed former allies and launched military campaigns against Kurds, Turkmen and Azerbaijanis.

 “He killed all the communists, and then he started huge massacres of the Turkmen, the Kurds, the Azerbaijanis,” Ms. Shaffer said.
 “Little by little, he subdued all the minorities.”

-For Turkey, concerns about Iranian fragmentation stem less from 1979 than from Ankara’s own experience with separatist movements.
+For Turkey, concerns about Iranian fragmentation stem less from 1979 than from Ankara’s experience with separatist movements.

 Turkish analysts outline three possible outcomes.